jasonuithol/UltimatePyve/README.md

 1. **Install Python 3.13+**

-    Make sure `python` (or `python3`) points to the correct version.
+    Make sure `pypi` points to the correct version (if that's even a thing).
 When it asks if you want to add it to the PATH, say yes.

 2. **Clone this repository**